Port Dimensions

 • Governance.
 A port is a well-defined administrative unit that involves land ownership and jurisdiction (what a port can legally do).
 The port authority is a common administrative framework for a port, and in many cases, terminal management and operations are leased to private companies.
 Port authorities usually have the right to spearhead port development projects and secure funding.

 • Function.
 A port adds value to transport and supply chains through its cargo handling.
-Historically, heavy industrial activities such as steel mills and petrochemical plants had a propensity to locate within or nearby ports.
-This process is still going on and being complemented by a large array of freight distribution activities.
+Historically, heavy industrial activities such as steel mills and petrochemical plants had a propensity to be located within or nearby ports.
+This process is still ongoing and is being complemented by a large array of freight distribution activities.
 There is a diversity of port functions associated with specialization forms, such as ports involved in minerals, energy, and containers.
 Large ports tend to be polyfunctional, while smaller ports tend to be monofunctional.